r4victor/tenthousandmeters/content/blog/python_bts_03.md

 `_PyEval_EvalFrame()` is a wrapper around `interp->eval_frame()`, which is the frame evaluation function.
 It's possible to set  `interp->eval_frame()` to a custom function.
 Why would someone want to do that?
 For example, it allows to add a JIT compiler to CPython by replacing the default evaluation function with the one that stores compiled machine code in a code object and runs it.
 [PEP 523](https://www.python.org/dev/peps/pep-0523/) introduced this functionality in CPython 3.6.

 By default, `interp->eval_frame()` is set to `_PyEval_EvalFrameDefault()`.
 This function, defined in `Python/ceval.c`, consists of almost 3,000 lines.
-Today, tough, we're only interested in one.
+Today, though, we're only interested in one.
 Line 1336 of `Python/ceval.c` begins what we've been waiting for so long: the evaluation loop.

 ### Conclusion